salbalkus/CausalTables.jl/paper/paper.md

 After simulating data, the true ("oracle") distribution can be obtained using `condensity`.
-Other functions obtain specific features, such as `conmean` for the conditional mean or `propensity` for the propensity score.
-These are useful for evaluating how well a causal estimator might perform if the true distribution were known; for example, the code below computes the "true" plug-in estimate of the ATE:
+Other functions obtain specific features, such as `conmean` for the conditional mean.
+These help evaluate how well a causal estimator might perform if the true distribution were known; for example, the code below computes the "true" ATE plug-in estimate:

 :::: {.cell execution_count="1"}
 ``` {.julia .cell-code}